Microchip-MPLAB-Harmony/quick_docs/basic/create_first_harmony_3_project/readme.md

 ## Upload project to SAMC21N Xplained pro Evaluation Kit

 1. Do a right mouse click on the project’s name and bring up the Project Properties dialog:
 <img src = "images/upload1.png" width="347" height="307" align="middle">

-2. Select the debugger (ICD 4) and the XC32 compiler (here v2.15).
-Then hit OK.
+2. Under Categories section, select Conf: (sam_c21n_xpro), and in the Configuration section, select the hardware tool and XC32 Compiler toolchain (here v2.41).
+Click Apply, and then click OK
 <img src = "images/upload2.png" width="800" height="500" align="middle">

 3. Build and run the project: The board’s LED should flash with a 1 second period
 <img src = "images/upload3.png" width="170" height="70" align="middle">

 We have now implemented a heartbeat for future applications.
 The LED blinking indicates that the application hasn’t frozen or isn’t stuck in a while(1){} loop (e.g.: assert or exception).